solana-labs/solana/docs/src/wallet-guide/solflare.md

 **NOTE: If you lose your Keystore file or the password used to encrypt it, any funds in that wallet will be lost permanently.
-Neither the Safecoin team nor the SolFlare developers can help you recover lost keys.**
+Neither the Safecoin team nor the SafeFlare developers can help you recover lost keys.**

 You may want to consider saving a backup copy of your Keystore file on an external drive separate from your main computer, and storing your password in a separate location.

 #### Access your wallet with a Keystore File
-To use SolFlare with a previously created Keystore file, click on "Access a Wallet" and select "Using Keystore File".
+To use SafeFlare with a previously created Keystore file, click on "Access a Wallet" and select "Using Keystore File".
 If you just created a new Keystore file, you will be taken to the Access page directly.
 You will be prompted to enter the password and upload your Keystore file,